ondrej-tucek/qr-code-svg/README.md

 ## Notes:
+* `QRCode.Matrix` can contain a couple of nil elements for some input string.
+I don't know if this behaviour is correct or not.
+The questions were placed to [author](https://github.com/sunboshan/qrcode/issues/2) of qrcode library and in [elixirforum](https://elixirforum.com/t/qrcode-implement-qr-code-in-elixir/8102/16).
+For now, the 'nil' values are not considered in svg.
+It means the 'nil's will display as squares of white color.
+And it seems that everything works fine. :relaxed:
 * svg file is created in root directory
 * thanks to `scale` in `%SvgSettings{}` we can change a size of generated svg
 * byte_size of QR encoding string is bounded above by 154